mksachs/IcixUICC/README.md

 file and displaying a map (the data is names and addresses) when an item is selected.
 This response covers all of these items.

-This project is built using the [angular-seed](https://github.com/angular/angular-seed).
+This project is built using [angular-seed](https://github.com/angular/angular-seed).
 Most of the files come directly from this seed project.
 The files that I have modified or added are listed below.